 We all have to love the minimalistic look of Notion.
 In fact, this app is as easy to use as it looks, and making it look aesthetic is the same easy.

-We'll start off by designing the appearance of an aesthetic Notion page, and then we'll proceed to customise the gallery block in a nicer way, and we'll also show you blocks to add in order to make your dashboard cleaner.
+We'll start off by designing an aesthetic Notion board, and then we'll proceed to customise the gallery block in a nicer way, and we'll also show you blocks to add in order to make your dashboard cleaner.

 The ultimate secret when it comes to making Notion aesthetic is making sure you use a small palette of colours.
 Colouring your page in multiple ways won't do the job, so keep it minimalistic if you want it to be aesthetic!

-Now, let's get to the actual, full guide on how to make Notion look more aesthetic.
-Join the fun!
+Now, let's get to the actual, full guide on how to make an aesthetic Notion board.
+Let's get going.

 The first step to making your Notion pages look nicer is defining the colours that you want to use.
 If you're not sure on what colours work best with your Notion page, have a look at websites that match colour palettes.